 “Liv's kids are obsessed with dumplings.
 With that in mind, I wanted to give her a fail-safe Asian-inspired recipe to cook up at home for everyone to enjoy.
 You can get ahead by making the dumplings in advance, ready to cook to order when you want to tuck in – get your lucky guests ready and waiting at the table. ”

-For the dough, place the flour into a mixing bowl, gradually add 130ml of warm water and bring together into a ball of dough.
+For the dough, place the flour in a mixing bowl, gradually add 120ml of warm water and bring together into a ball of dough.
 Knead on a clean flour dusted surface for 5 minutes, or until smooth, then wrap in clingfilm and leave aside to rest for 30 minutes while you make the filling.

-For the filling, chop two-thirds of the prawns into 1cm cubes, and finely chop the rest, then place in a bowl.
+Chop two-thirds of the prawns into 1cm cubes, finely chop the rest, then place in a bowl.
 Drain the water chestnuts, peel the ginger, then finely chop both.
 Trim and finely slice the spring onions.

-Peel and finely chop the ginger, then add to the bowl with a good pinch of sea salt, the white pepper, Shaoxing wine, and 1 teaspoon of sesame oil.
+Add it all to the bowl, then beat and add the egg, along with a good pinch of sea salt, the white pepper, Shaoxing rice wine and sesame oil.
 Mix well.

-To cook the dumplings, put a large non-stick frying pan over a medium heat with 1 tablespoon of vegetable oil.
+To cook the dumplings, put a large non-stick frying pan on a medium heat with 1 tablespoon of vegetable oil.
 Arrange the first batch of dumplings inside and fry until golden on the bottom.

 Meanwhile, whisk 4 heaped teaspoons of flour with 800ml of water (re-whisk between batches).
 Once the dumpling bottoms are golden, pour in enough floury water to come 1cm up the side of the pan.

 Cover with a tight-fitting lid and simmer for 5 minutes, then remove the lid until it begins to fry again – you’ll notice a delicate pancake starting to form and encase the dumplings.
 When it’s nicely golden, confidently bang it out upside down on to a serving board.